 Overcoming anxiety without medications involves making lifestyle changes, and that includes changing your diet.
 There are foods that will help cure anxiety and foods that will contribute to anxiety, and by choosing the right foods, you can drastically cut down on the amount of anxiety you experience – and possibly improve your mood.

-In this article, we'll take a look at some of the foods that improve happiness and reduce stress, so that you can make better decisions with your eating habits.
+In this article, we'll take a look at some of the foods that improve happiness and reduce stress, so that you can make better decisions about your eating habits.

 Crucial Foods to Avoid

 There are foods that help anxiety, but just as important is making sure that you're not eating foods that contribute to anxiety.
-Examples of these types of foods include fried foods, high glycemic carbs, unrefined sugars, and alcoholic beverages.
+Examples of these types of foods include fried foods, high glycemic carbs, refined sugars, and alcoholic beverages.

 Other foods depend on how much you understand you own anxiety.
 If you have panic attacks, you may want to avoid coffee, because coffee can increase your heart rate and trigger an attack.
 But if you have more general anxiety, coffee may actually be beneficial.
 Many find that caffeine (in low quantities, of course), can actually reduce stress and improve mood.

 If you're not sure, take our free 7 minute anxiety test to get a snapshot of your own anxiety.

 Seven Foods that Cure Anxiety